-In June 1991, the U. T. Board of Regents adopted a Capital Improvement Plan which included an Engineering Building at U. T. Pan American at an estimated total project cost of \$19,000,000 to be funded from gifts and grants.
-In October 1991, authorization was granted to establish programs leading to a Bachelor of Science in Electrical Engineering, a Bachelor of Science in Mechanical Engineering and a Bachelor of Science in Manufacturing Engineering; and to create a Department of Engineering within the College of Arts and Sciences at U. T. Pan American.
-The academic program proposal has been submitted to and approved by the Texas Higher Education Coordinating Board.
-U. T. Pan American projects a first-year enrollment of approximately 385 students, with growth to 1600 or more students by the end of ten years.
+4. U. T. Pan American - Engineering Building: Appointment of JonesKell, San Antonio, Texas, as Project Architect to Prepare a Project Analysis and Conceptual Design and Appropriation Therefor. -- In June 1991, the U. T. Board of Regents adopted a Capital Improvement Plan which included an Engineering Building at The University of Texas - Pan American at an estimated total project cost of \$19,000,000 to be funded from gifts and grants.

+In October 1991, authorization was granted to establish programs leading to a Bachelor of Science in Electrical Engineering, a Bachelor of Science in Mechanical Engineering and a Bachelor of Science in Manufacturing Engineering and to create a Department of Engineering within the College of Arts and Sciences at U. T. Pan American.